 The Chapel Organ

-It seems somehow fated that an organ Kenneth Tickell was involved with renovating and re-installing during his first years in organ-building should have been the one whose replacement stood on the shop floor when he died suddenly.
-From his first position with Grant Degens and Bradbeer, he found himself working on Downing College's then organ in 1982.
+It seems somehow fated that an organ Kenneth Tickell was involved with renovating and re-installing during his first years in organ-building should have been the one whose replacement stood on the shop floor when he died suddenly in 2014.
+The current organ, which turned out to be his last, is a beautiful instrument, suited to a wide range of musical styles, and exquisite in its case decoration (including the Downing griffin, if you look carefully enough!).

 Specification